 1. Protect your Online Persona

-Check your profile regularly to ensure it remains professional and appropriate for a potential employer to see should they search and find it.
+Check your profile to ensure it remains professional and appropriate.
+A potential employer might see it at any moment.

 2. Keep tabs on what the Internet has to say about you